Juliet Tewsley

 Holywell, St Ives, Cambridgeshire

-Experience Juliet Tewsley's haunting firsthand by staying at this historic Allegedly founded 560 AD (with a 17th-century structure) hotel.
+Experience Juliet Tewsley's haunting firsthand by staying at this historic Grade II listed 17th century building with claims of 560 AD origins (archaeologically unverified) hotel.